rezendi/ykarma/README.md

 at info@ykarma.com to converse privately, or @rezendi on Twitter to discuss publicly.

-### What's the technical architecture here, and how might it change?

-The hard parts, technically, are yet to come, but much of the tedious work is now done.
-(Not counting the inevitable bug fixes and/or design changes which will necessitate the hair-tearing idea of updating smart contracts and data in a production blockchain, but we'll burn those bridges when we come to them.)

-It's a basic three-layer web service: React/Redux front end talking to a Node API which uses web3 to talk to a Geth PoA blockchain, using Firebaase for user authentication and Sendgrid for email, all (optionally) running inside Docker.
-I was tempted to add more layers of abstraction, but the idea was for this to be illustrative as well as useful, so I went with just trying to make the code simple, readable, and straightforward.

-I'm a polyglot programmer and neither Javascript nor Solidity is my first or even my fifth language of choice (though like many I have warmed to JS over the years) which will probably be very apparent to serious JS developers when they look at the code.

-If I was building this to seriously scale I ... well, I wouldn't have used a blockchain.
-Given its necessity, I'd probably add some kind of data layer between the API and the blockchain to cache data for reads, and a messaging queue for writes, and then worry about how/when to invalidate that cache ... but obviously that would add a great deal of complexity to the system.
-(There's a little Redis caching in there now, but only a little.)

 ### Why is it called "YKarma"?

 Mostly because the domain contained the word "karma" and was available.